 'For my master thesis I am doing empirical research on the consideration students make between taking on a student loan or working part time during their study.
 Specifically I look at how this affects academic performance and what policy implications this has.'

 Economics in society

-My choice for E&G stems from my positive experience with the preceding bachelor.
+My choice for the specialisation of Economics and Governance of the Master Public Administration stems from my positive experience with the preceding bachelor.
 Both focus on societal issues from an economic viewpoint and on the relationship between government & market.

 The program lends itself for researching a broad range of subjects as long as the public policy aspect is represented.
 The economic courses have helped me discover my interest in the financial sector, whether that’s the financial system in general or personal finances.
 I learned a lot about the different institutions that come into play in this sector and see myself working with similiar topics in the future.

 For my master thesis I am doing empirical research on the consideration students make between taking on a student loan or working part time during their study.
 Specifically I look at how this affects academic performance and what policy implications this has.

 I would definitely recommend this program to anyone with a broad interest in society and who plans on working in the (semi) public sector.